fenago/react-graphql-course/md/lab_4.md

 Optimistic UI
 -------------

-Apollo provides the great feature of being able to update the UI in an optimistic manner.
-An optimistic manner means that Apollo adds the new data or post to the storage before the request has finished.
-The advantage is that the user can see the new result, instead of waiting for the response of the server.
-This solution makes the application feel faster and more responsive.

 This section expects the [update] function of the [Mutation] component to already be implemented.
 Otherwise, this UI feature will not